SanMein/Pilot_Flight_Calculator/README.md

 - **Modern Interface:** Minimalistic, responsive UI with smooth animations and instant calculations.
 - **Offline Access:** Fully functional without installation — runs directly in your browser.

-## What's New in Version 28
-### Visual & UI Enhancements
-- **Refined Color Palette:** A cleaner, more professional look with harmonious backgrounds and text colors.
-- **Simplified Design:** Unnecessary visual elements removed for a focused interface.
-- **Improved Typography:** Adjusted font sizes and weights for better readability.
-- **Subtle Animations:** Optimized durations and easing for smoother transitions.
-- **Updated Components:** Enhanced input fields, buttons, and result cards for consistency and modern style.

-### Code & Performance Updates
-- **Dynamic Background Removed:** For improved performance and alignment with the new minimalist aesthetic.
-- **Code Cleanup:** Better maintainability through structural and formatting improvements across HTML, CSS, and JavaScript.

 ## How to Use
 1. Enter the current and target altitudes.
 2. Specify your speed and desired ADI angle.